Ade06AA/printf/README.md

-#Journey to make our own printf
+#Journey to making our own printf
 [Danjuma jamiu](https://github.com/Danjumajamiu) is a ``contributor`` to this customized ``Printf project``